bdpastl/bdpastl.github.io/courseMaterial/mod1_html/module1_html/HTML.md

 The internet has revolutionized the way the world communicates, does business, and shares information.You can upload and download files from the internet.
 When you watch a movie on Netflix, you're on the internet!
 When you play a video game over XBox Live, you're on the internet!
 If you're reading this webpage, you're on the internet!
 Your parents might even use the internet to check their bank account and do work.

 Most people connect to the internet via their Internet Service Provider, also known as an "ISP".
-Your ISP could be a mobile tellecomuncation company - like Sprint or T-Mobile, a cable company - like Spectrum, or even a dial-up internet company, like AOL.
+Your ISP could be a mobile telecommunication company - like Sprint or T-Mobile, a cable company - like Spectrum, or even a dial-up internet company, like AOL.

 ### Web Browsers